-- 26. Prior to the commencement of mineral extraction, a Groundwater Management Plan shall be submitted and approved by the Mineral Planning Authority.
-The Groundwater Management Plan shall include: - i. details of construction and water management during construction of the two infiltration lagoons. - ii. clarification of the restored site discharge point for the back-drain for the Upper Mineral Horizon. - iii. a long-term groundwater monitoring plan to continue during and post the operational phase. - iv.
-A mechanism for periodic review
+- 1. Details of construction and water management during construction of the two infiltration lagoons. - 2.
+Clarification of the restored site discharge point for the UML back-drain. - 3.
+A long-term groundwater monitoring plan to continue during and post the operational phase. - 4.
+A mechanism for periodic review.

 The plan should include monitoring and reporting programs, location of monitoring points including additional monitoring boreholes particularly in the vicinity of the infiltration lagoons, analytical suites, limits of detection and groundwater level monitoring.
 Details of contingency actions in the event of impact shall also be included.

-The two infiltration lagoons and back drain shall be constructed in accordance with the approved Groundwater Management Plan prior to the export of sand and gravel from the site.
+The two infiltration lagoons and back drain shall be constructed in accordance with the approved Groundwater Management Plan prior to the commencement of mineral extraction.

 Groundwater monitoring shall be conducted by the Mineral Operator in accordance with the long-term groundwater monitoring plan for the lifetime of the development.

-Prior to mineral extraction in each Phase, the Groundwater Management Plan shall be reviewed and an updated Plan submitted and approved in writing by the Mineral Planning Authority.
+Prior to mineral extraction in each Phase, the Groundwater Management plan shall be reviewed and an updated plan submitted and approved in writing by the Mineral Planning Authority.

-The management of groundwater shall be carried out in accordance with the approved Plan, or otherwise agreed in writing by the Mineral Planning Authority under the periodic review process, for the lifetime of the development
+The management of water shall be carried out in accordance with the approved Plan, or as otherwise agreed by the Mineral Planning Authority under the periodic review process, for the lifetime of the development.